Zabierasz się do tego od złej strony.

 The CONFIG variable specifies the options and features that the project should be configured with.

-option to build both the debug and release versions of a project, the Makefile that qmake generates includes a rule that builds both versions.
+The project can be built in release mode or debug mode, or both.
+If debug and release are both specified, the last one takes effect.
+If you specify the debug_and_release option to build both the debug and release versions of a project, the Makefile that qmake generates includes a rule that builds both versions.
 This can be invoked in the following way:

 make all

-variable makes this rule the default when building the project.
+Adding the build_all option to the CONFIG variable makes this rule the default when building the project.

-variable can also be used as a scope condition.
+Note: Each of the options specified in the CONFIG variable can also be used as a scope condition.
 You can test for the presence of certain configuration options by using the built-in CONFIG() function.
-For example, the following lines show the function as the condition in a scope to test whether only the opengl
+For example, the following lines show the function as the condition in a scope to test whether only the opengl option is in use:

 CONFIG(opengl) { message(Building with OpenGL support.) } else { message(OpenGL support is not available.) }

-This enables different configurations to be defined for release
+This enables different configurations to be defined for release and debug builds.
+For more information, see Using Scopes.

 The following options define the type of project to be built.